 Not feeling well

 Focus on hydration!
 Continue offering foods you’d normally serve but don’t push them.
 Fluids are most important.
-If your child is experiencing digestive issues, check out these posts – Easy Ways to Add More Fiber to Your Child’s Diet and Probiotics for babies and toddlers.
+If your child is experiencing digestive issues, perhaps extra fiber or probiotics may help.

 Your child is too tired.
 Totally understandable!
 I mean I can barely keep up with my toddler.
 Again, stick to the mealtime structure.
 Your child will find a sense of security in knowing that there will be another opportunity to eat soon.